 In addition to the upfront costs of staff turnover, healthcare organizations need to account for downstream costs.

 “There are other losses associated with full-time staff picking up extra shifts to cover a staffing void.
 They might have more burnout, less engagement, and that could contribute to less positive patient outcomes.
-Plus, a toll on patient satisfaction and outcomes could affect Affordable Care Act organizations’ reimbursement potential,” says Slagle.
+Plus, a toll on patient satisfaction and outcomes could affect an organizations’ reimbursement potential,” says DePaolis.
 “If you go long periods without coverage, there could be a huge cost to the hospital.”

-Before locum tenens doctors see patients or even arrive at your facility or practice, they are thoroughly vetted.
+Before locum tenens doctors see patients or even arrive at your facility or practice, they are thoroughly vetted for quality.
 Reputable staffing agencies credential clinicians and then assist clients in conducting their own verification processes before granting privileges.
-This shared responsibility shortens the time frame to get clinicians on site.
+This shared responsibility often shortens the time frame to get clinicians on site.

 Expanding the permanent placement pipeline

-There are several reasons why it takes more than half a year to recruit a permanent physician, including identifying qualified candidates in shrinking talent pools due to the ongoing physician shortage.
+There are several reasons why it takes more than half a year to recruit a permanent physician.
 Tapping into staffing companies’ databases, however, opens up a direct pipeline to available doctors.

 Another advantage is that locum tenens professionals could become future permanent staff if both parties find the arrangement mutually beneficial.
 In fact, a temporary assignment erases many of the unknowns a traditional recruitment process can’t completely answer.

-“Using a locum-tenens-to-permanent employment strategy is becoming more popular because it’s a working interview, ensuring the doctor is not only a good fit clinically, but also a great match for non-clinical reasons, too,” says Slagle.
+“Using a locum tenens-to-permanent employment strategy is becoming more popular because it’s a working interview, ensuring the doctor is not only a good fit clinically, but also a great match for non-clinical reasons, too,” says DePaolis.

-Indeed, locum tenens can be a smart investment on many levels.
-To learn more about the costs and benefits of incorporating locum tenens into your staffing models, contact a Weatherby Healthcare representative today.
+Locum tenens can be a smart investment on many levels.
+To learn more about the costs and benefits of incorporating locum tenens into your staffing models, give us a call at 954.343.3050.